 - 92 Degrees Coffee – Liverpool’s first micro roastery and coffee shop, this is in an excellent location for a pit stop whilst exploring Hope Street.

-Can you tell that I fell hard for Liverpool?
+Can you tell that I fell hard for Liverpool on my weekend break?
 There is something about this city – its history, its residents and its heart that truly got to me.
 I shed a little happy tear whilst looking out on The Mersey and the iconic skyline from the ferry as the wind whipped at my face and I shielded my eyes from the low sun.

 Honestly I don’t want to overhype a place but, if you are travelling all the way to New York just for the skyline from Brooklyn, consider saving some pennies and go to Liverpool instead.
 It’s one of those places that will grab you by the shoulders and assault all your senses – and then slowly relax you as you sink into one of its cosy bars with a well earned Liverpool Gin.